aamirazad/Notes/20-29 School/21 Notes/21.11 11th Grade/AP Chemistry/Unit 1.md

 > > > $$
 > > > \pu{ 0.0240mol \ce{ H2O2 } } \times \frac{\pu{ 2mol }}{\pu{ 1mol }} \times \frac{\pu{ 36.358g }}{\pu{ 1mol }} = \pu{ 1.75g \ce{ HCl } }
 > > > $$

+## Notes on PES

+- Interpret the graph
+- Hydrogen with 1 electron (y-axis)
+- X-axis shows how many mega jouls per mol to do something (1.31)
+- Helium has the y-axis of 2 and a bigger x-axis
+- Next Lithium has 2 jumps at the x-axis which is cause it has 2 orbitals
+- Boron has 3 spikes.
+19.3, 1.36, and 0.8
+- This is showing the amount of energy to remove a electron at different orbital levels
+- Next, given a graph which element is this graph?
+- Shoot photons into electrons which deflect electrons into a detector
+- Closer electrons have the lower electron binding energy, farther away from detector
+- Graph shows electrons from easiest to remove (Is) to hardest (intense)
+- Binding increases to left, relative to its kenetic
+- Easier to remove, intense, when hit with photon, reacts more cause there is more relative energy left over
+- less enemy to the right (graph doesn't start at Zero!)
+- For another atom, electrons shift to the right (less binding)
+- The D orbital (# down one) is to the left